HyBattNet: Hybrid Framework for Predicting the Remaining Useful Life of Lithium-Ion Batteries: Introduction

-In modern RUL prediction for LIBs, methods are mainly classified into two categories: curve-based and cycle-feature-based approaches.
-Curve-based methods model the degradation of a health indicator (e.g., capacity) over cycles using predefined functions (e.g., exponential decay), such as the double exponential model (DEM)~\cite{ma2023two}, variational mode decomposition (VMD)~\cite{gao2024multi}, or empirical mode decomposition (EMD)~\cite{liu2024hybrid, li2023development}.
+Curve-based methods model the degradation of a health indicator (e.g., capacity) over cycles using predefined functions, such as exponential decay models like the double exponential model (DEM)~\cite{ma2023two}, variational mode decomposition (VMD)~\cite{gao2024multi}, or empirical mode decomposition (EMD)~\cite{liu2024hybrid, li2023development}. \cite{deng2023prognostics} proposed a data-driven capacity prognostic method for on-road EV batteries using only charging data, combining ampere-hour integral capacity estimation, statistical denoising of monthly labels, and a Seq2Seq model with Gaussian Process residuals.
+While their approach achieved less than 1.6\% prediction error across 29 months of real-world EV data, the framework primarily focused on charging-derived features and did not fully account for discharge dynamics or cell-to-cell variability. \cite{wu2025ldnet} introduced LDNet-RUL, a lightweight deformable neural network designed for capacity prediction of lithium-ion batteries.
+By incorporating deformable convolution modules to adaptively capture local degradation patterns, their model achieves competitive accuracy with reduced computational cost, though its reliance on handcrafted input features and relatively small benchmark datasets may limit scalability to diverse real-world operating conditions.
 By fitting the historical data, these methods extrapolate the cycle at which the indicator falls below a predefined EOL threshold (e.g., 80\% capacity~\cite{severson2019data}), thereby yielding the predicted number of remaining charge-discharge cycles (RUL).
 However, these methods have limited flexibility, as they assume a fixed degradation trend throughout the entire battery cycle life, which may not accurately capture real-world variability.
 Moreover, they often require a long degradation history to make accurate predictions.
 For instance, the method in~\cite{wang2023remaining} relies on data from the first 450 charge-discharge cycles to perform accurate RUL prediction, making it unsuitable for early-stage prognostics.
 In contrast, cycle-feature-based methods extract meaningful features from a few recent cycles~\cite{xia2023historical, ma2022real}, enabling more adaptive, earlier predictions under different operating conditions across charge-discharge cycles.